How to scan server for malware

 A malware infection could lead to loss in SEO ranking, and business reputation.
 Building back the site traffic could take weeks, if not months.

-In our role as Outsourced Tech Support for web hosts, we perform these four tasks to keep your server free off malware.
+In our role as Dedicated Support Specialists for web hosts, we perform these four tasks to keep your server free off malware.

 1. Setup file upload scanning

 Malware gets into the server primarily by two means:

 - Software exploits – Web application vulnerabilities like Cross Site Scripting (XSS), Remote File Inclusion (RFI), etc. enable attackers to upload malware.

 - Using stolen login details – Attackers use phishing mails, brute force attacks, or drive-by-downloads to steal FTP or web application login details.
 It is then used to infect websites.

 To counter these channels of infection, use an upload-time file scanner for Web, FTP and Web disk services.